6502addict/mo5-512k/README.md

 bit 7      unused

-the 2 GALS 16v8d can be programmed for example with a TL866 II programmer
+the 2 16v8d GALS (.jed) can be programmed for example with a TL866 II programmer

 the 2 vhd files can be modified and recompiled with ISPLever Classic from Lattice web site